vuejs/v2.vuejs.org/src/v2/guide/list.md

 > In 2.2.0+, when using `v-for` with a component, a [`key`](list.html#key) is now required.

 However, this won't automatically pass any data to the component, because components have isolated scopes of their own.
-In order to pass the iterated data into the component, we should also use props:
+In order to pass the iterated data into the component, you should also use `props`:

 ``` html
 <my-component